-Spread betting is more or less a type of a betting on the future movements in the market and it is also considered as a derivative strategy, the participants of which does not really have the ownership of the assets that they are using for betting purposes, on, in other words, it can be learned as a form of betting that is all about placing a bet on the shifts in the prices of a stock or a commodity.
+Spread betting is more or less a type of betting on the future movements in the market, and it is also considered as a derivative strategy, the participants of which does not really have the ownership of the assets that they are using for betting purposes, on, in other words, it can be learned as a form of betting that is all about placing a bet on the shifts in the prices of a stock or a commodity.

 It is all about betting in the movement of security with respect to its price.
 Generally, two prices (ask and bid price) are quoted by a spread betting company.
 The participants (investors) then bet if the price of a particular asset will be higher than the ask price or lower than its bid price.

 Spread betting work through 3 varied components.
 The first one being “the spread” that happens to be the charge one pays to open the position.
 The second one being “the best size,” which determines the total amount of capital that is actually put up.
 The third and last one being “the bet duration,” and it determines the duration for which the position shall remain open before it actually expires.

 - For example, ABC Ltd is currently trading with an ask price and a buy price of 19504 ($195.04) and 19519, respectively.
 It might happen that Trader X anticipates that the share prices of ABC Ltd might rise in the nearing days, and accordingly, he decides to buy more of this company’s shares for $10 per point of change in 19519.

 - If the share price of the company will rise, Trader X will choose to close his trade as soon as the ask price touches 19549.
 Since the market is now increased by thirty points, Trader X will earn a profit of $300, and this excludes all the extra costs.

 - However, if the market would have sloped downwards to an ask price of 19449, then Trader X would have earned a significant amount of losses.
 Since the market has decreased by seventy points, Trader X would have earned a loss of $700, that too exclusive of additional costs.